 Fund information: unit linked plans in series 1, 2, 2a, 2b, 3, 3b & 7The with-profits 90:10 fund shares out its profits and losses to policyholders and Zurich.
 Policyholders receive 90% and Zurich 10%.
 The fund invests in fixed and variable interest investments, shares, property, cash and more complex financial instruments.

 The mix of investments varies between groups of plans.
-The asset mix for unit linked plans is shown below.
-The investment mix has not changed significantly compared to 30 June 2017.
-During 2017 the proportion invested in property reduced as a result of a property sale but the proportion invested in shares has now increased so that the combined percentage invested in shares and options and property remains close to 28%.
+The investment mix for unit linked plans is shown here.
+The investment mix has not changed significantly in the 12 months to 31 December 2019 and there are no current plans to significantly change the investment mix in 2020.
+We expect the combined percentage invested in shares and options and property to remain close to 28%.